Law

 REFERRAL

-providers, to whom they refer departmental personnel, victims,
+social service providers, to whom they refer departmental personnel,

 RELIGIOUS

-offer invocations and benedictions at academy graduations, award
+as needed.
+They offer invocations and benedictions at academy graduations,

 Often the chaplain is the only minister with whom law enforcement